dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 ## The ASTRAL Log information

-* It is recommend to save the [`stderr`](https://en.wikipedia.org/wiki/Standard_streams), to a log file to check that everything ran OK.
-You can do this using the `tee` command to print the `stderr` to screen and also redirecting it to a file.
+* It is recommended to save the [`stderr`](https://en.wikipedia.org/wiki/Standard_streams) to a log file to check that everything ran OK.
+You can do this using the `tee` command to print the `stderr` to the screen and also redirect it to a file.

 		/data_tmp/$USERNAME/apps/ASTER-Linux_old/bin/astral -i meliaceae_4_gene_trees.tre -o meliaceae_4_gene_trees.ASTRAL.tre 2> >(tee -a ASTRAL.log >&2)